Support and research units and thematic networks

 The French mathematical community has set up national instruments that the Insmi pilots or co-pilots: the support and research units (UAR), which are geographically based, have the possibility of hosting staff and for which the Insmi shares the supervision with partners (universities or learned societies); and the thematic networks (RT) within the CNRS.

-Support & research units and thematic networks fulfil, at national level and in a spirit of mutualisation, the various support functions necessary for the proper development of mathematical research.
+The support and research units (UAR) and thematic networks (RT) carry out, at national level and in a spirit of pooling, the various support functions necessary for the proper development of mathematical research.
 They provide :

-• shared IT resources provided by the Mathrice thematic network, which is also the business network for people in charge of system and network administration;
+• pooled computing resources provided by the Mathrice thematic network , which is also the professional network for people in charge of systems and network administration ;

-• documentary resources, coordinated by the Réseau national des bibliothèques de mathématiques (RNBM), a network of documentalists and librarians from the Insmi's laboratories, as well as by the Orsay Jacques Hadamard library, a national reference library; support for the publication of French mathematical journals in open access via the UAR Mathdoc, which is developing, in particular, an open-access scientific publishing platform (the Mersenne centre) and a digital library (Numdam);
+• Documentary resources, coordinated by the Réseau national des bibliothèques de mathématiques (RNBM), a professional network of documentalists and librarians in the Insmi's laboratories, and by the Jacques Hadamard library at Orsay, a national reference library; support for the publication of open access French mathematical journals via the UAR Mathdoc, which is developing anopen access scientific publishing platform (the Mersenne centre) and a digital library (Numdam);

-• conference centres where one can organise or participate in scientific events and meet mathematicians from all walks of life, the Institut Henri Poincaré (IHP) and the Centre international de rencontres mathématiques (CIRM);
+• conference centres where you can organise or take part in scientific events and meet mathematicians from all walks of life: the Institut Henri Poincaré (IHP) and the Centre international de rencontres mathématiques (CIRM);

-• assistance in developing relations with companies, provided by the Agency for Mathematics in Interaction with Enterprise and Society (AMIES);
+• assistance in developing relations with industry, provided by the Agency for Mathematics in Interaction with Industry and Society (AMIES);

 The Math Portal, a privileged access to tools and services useful to the mathematical community